Tanat05/korcen/README.md

 We are looking for censorship modules in different languages

-Developers of the censorship module should contact us
+The developer of the censorship module, please contact us

 >PyPI